cvmfs-contrib/github-action-cvmfs/README.md

 ## Instructions
 You can use this GitHub Action in a workflow in your own repository by with `uses: eic/setup-cvmfs@main`.

-For example, the file `.github/workflows/action.yml` could include the follwwing stanza:
+For example, the file `.github/workflows/tests.yml` could include the following stanza:
 ```yaml
 jobs:
   build: